ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/groot_tutorials/groot.md

 Therefore, we must point Groot to our palette, or index of Nav2 / custom behavior tree nodes:

 1. Open Groot in editor mode.
 Now, Groot should look like in [Figure 1](#groot-bt-editor).
-2. Select the Load palette from file option either via the context menu or the import icon in the top middle of the menu bar.
+2. Select the *Load palette from file* option either via the context menu or the import icon in the top middle of the menu bar.
-3. Open the file /path/to/navigation2/nav2_behavior_tree/nav2_tree_nodes.xml to import all the custom behavior tree nodes used for navigation.
+3. Open the file */path/to/navigation2/nav2_behavior_tree/nav2_tree_nodes.xml* to import all the custom behavior tree nodes used for navigation.
 This is the palette of Nav2 custom behavior tree nodes.
 Now, Groot should look like in [Figure 2](#groot-bt-editor-with-nodes).
-4. Select Load tree option near the top left corner
+4. Select *Load tree* option near the top left corner
-5. Browse the tree you want to visualize, then select OK.
-The Nav2 BTs exist in /path/to/navigation2/nav2_bt_navigator/behavior_trees/
+5. Browse the tree you want to visualize, then select *OK*.
+The Nav2 BTs exist in */path/to/navigation2/nav2_bt_navigator/behavior_trees/*

     <div markdown="span" class="flex-images">
       <figure markdown="span" id="groot-bt-editor">